BrianHicks/elm-string-graphemes/README.md

    Operations like `String.foldl` operate here.
 3. **the grapheme level.**
    Here, our skin tone and gender are only one character.
-   Operations like `String.Graphemess.toList` operate here.
+   Operations like `String.Graphemes.toList` operate here.

 ### So when should I use this library?